E. James Small

 with no digital enhancements!

 This house model was built especially "dressed to camera", meaning it was built and prepared only with regard to what the camera was going to see.
 I knew it was going to be shot from just this one side so I didn't even bother to complete the far side of the miniature.
 I made a quick base out of a piece of insulation foam roughly carved to shape, quickly spray painted and decorated the surrounding set with Woodland Scenics ground materials.
 A fog machine provided the eerie atmospheric effects and subdued lighting completed the highly realistic effect.
-I'd bet that if you hadn't been told this was a model, you would have thought it was the real thing!
+I'd bet that if you hadn't been told this was a model, you might have thought it was full scale.
 That kind of photography is what I live for!

 Real, honest to goodness in-camera special effects with no digital enhancements!